Why study Marketing at MC?

 In fields as diverse as government services, healthcare, and software apps, marketing is a crucial part of introducing new and better ways to live our lives.
 When you study marketing, you’ll not only be learning about creativity and innovation through courses in psychology, communication and art, but also about the fundamentals of business through courses in management, accounting, finance, economics, strategy and, of course, marketing.
 Through hands-on, project-based approaches to learning, along with computer simulations, real world problems, internship opportunities, and your interaction with experienced faculty and business executives, you’ll receive a thorough grounding in the skills and knowledge required for success in today’s competitive world.

-Photo of Sara Koonce
+Photo of Carly Williamson

 Dr. Jenifer Greene